 So make the effort now to tailor each application to your target programs.
 The last thing you want to do is undermine your incredibly hard work by submitting a generic MBA application.

-Below are top eight tips on how to customize your MBA application:
+8 tips to customize your MBA application

 Research each school to learn what makes them unique.
-Go beyond what’s offered on the website and probe for the heart of their differentiators and values .
+Go beyond what’s offered on the website and probe for the heart of their differentiators and values.
 This level of awareness and detail can and should come across in your application.
 Cite specifics that are relevant to your career vision and goals – specializations, electives, clubs and the myriad of opportunities that will be available to you.
 As there are many different elements you can speak to for every school, ensure you choose ones that are genuinely connected to your future, and to what you personally hope to gain from the experience.

-In your application, take the opportunity to mention you had great conversations with ‘this student from this year,’ discussing, for example, all the excellent club opportunities, and what this led to in the context of your aspirations and interests.
+In your application, take the opportunity to mention you had great conversations with ‘X student from X year,’ discussing, for example, all the excellent club opportunities, and what this led to in the context of your aspirations and interests.
 While every school has its own process, and each application is different, there are always savvy ways to demonstrate how much research you’ve done.
 Not just by writing your essays with detail and depth, but literally mentioning, ‘I’ve met this member of staff,’ or ‘I’ve been to that or this event.’
 Admissions committees will take note of the volume of effort you’ve put in.

 It’s effective from the staff perspective, too; seeing your name and thinking, ‘ah yes, I recall that person, I met her in San Francisco at an MBA event,’ helps connect the dots.
 I always found it gratifying to learn that someone enjoyed our conversation and found it useful enough to reference in their application.

-If you’ve got your overarching vision and career goals figured out, and you know how this school is going to help you take the next step in your career, you’re poised to start making connections that are going to support the journey.
+If you’ve got your MBA career vision and goals figured out, and you know how this school is going to help you take the next step in your career, you’re poised to start making connections that are going to support the journey.
 If you’re an aspiring entrepreneur, for example, you’ll want to reach out to leadership in the entrepreneurship club.
 Perhaps you discover the club’s president is running an event, and help them make some contacts.
 Even before you’ve joined the program, it’s not too early to start getting involved and demonstrate that you’re really passionate about an issue, and that you’re the sort of person who will positively contribute.

-6: Get to know FACULTY members.
+6. Get to know faculty members.